dipankardas011/Learn-Cloud-Native-Tools/Cloud/AWS_CLoud/notes.md

 its also used for **Resource Groups for IAM Policies** basically when assigning roles to a user to a resource group and not individual resources

+> AWS Amplify is for serveless web apps

+# Elastic Beanstalk

+# Serveless (More)
+* api gateway
+* app sync
+* amplify
+* App integration(SNS, SQS)

+Should have trail AWS Trail setup in the root account in the